Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Introduction

-While various advanced techniques have successfully confirmed triple-${\mathbf{Q}}$ magnetic structures in several systems \cite{skyrmion_diffH, skyr_rspace, Skyrmion_STM}, a promising approach for addressing this challenge is to complement diffraction measurements with inelastic neutron scattering (INS), which captures the collective modes (magnons) of each magnetic ordering.
-Due to their distinct spin configurations, triple-${\mathbf{Q}}$ and single-${\mathbf{Q}}$ magnetic orderings are expected to exhibit different magnetic excitation spectra.
-This perspective has been suggested by previous studies \cite{3Qdynamics1}, but a systematic experimental comparison of spin dynamics between these two types of orderings is still lacking.
-In particular, it would be valuable to clarify the characteristic dynamical properties of each phase, independent of specific conditions, as this could greatly aid in distinguishing between single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ orderings.
-Ideally, this could be experimentally addressed using a system that exhibits both single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic orderings as external variables (e.g., temperature) are varied.
-This would allow for a direct comparison of their dynamical characteristics under the same spin Hamiltonian, which is the main object of this work.
+Although various advanced techniques have successfully confirmed triple-${\mathbf{Q}}$ magnetic structures in several systems~\cite{skyrmion_diffH, skyr_rspace, Skyrmion_STM}, a promising approach to address this challenge is to complement diffraction measurements with inelastic neutron scattering (INS), which probes magnons of each magnetic ordering.
+Due to their distinct spin configurations, single-${\mathbf{Q}}$, double-$\mathbf{Q}$, and triple-${\mathbf{Q}}$ magnetic orderings exhibit different excitation spectra.
+While this perspective has been used in previous studies~\cite{3Qdynamics1}, a systematic comparison of spin dynamics between these types of orderings is still lacking.
+In particular, clarifying the characteristic dynamical properties of each phase--independent of specific material conditions or spin models--can greatly aid in establishing a universal framework for distinguishing topologically non-trivial triple-${\mathbf{Q}}$ orderings from their single-${\mathbf{Q}}$ or double-$\mathbf{Q}$ counterparts (which are typically topologically trivial) in a broad class of 2D hexagonal magnets, which is the central theme of this study.